 - Unsecured bonds - Also called debentures, unsecured bonds are not backed by collateral; they're simply backed by the creditworthiness of the company or agency issuing the bonds.
 Government bonds are unsecured because the U.S. government is so creditworthy.

 Bonds are much more complicated than we've explained here and have a lot more terms to describe their different features.
-For even more insight into bonds, follow the links on the next page.
+For even more insight into bonds, follow the links below.